SteveL-MSFT/PoshChan-Bot/README.md

   `<time>` is an integer and `<units>` can be `minutes`, `hours`, or `days`.
   This will cause PoshChan to simply respond mentioning you after the duration specified.
-  You can use this as a way to retrigger a GitHub notification on a Pull Request you want to check on later because the tests haven't finished running.
+  You can use this as a way to re-trigger a GitHub notification on a Pull Request you want to check on later because the tests haven't finished running.

 ## Deploying

 This Bot is written as an Azure FunctionApp.
 To deploy this, create your own Azure FunctionApp and publish the code in the `FunctionApp` folder to your Azure FunctionApp.

 The Bot relies on a GitHub account to be able to post back comments to a Pull Request or Issue.
 Create a custom GitHub account for the Bot.
 Generate a Personal Access Token and store that as an environmental variable called `GITHUB_PERSONAL_ACCESS_TOKEN`